-“Well,” said his father, “as they say, you can lead a horse to water, but you can’t make it drink.”
+“Well,” said my dad, “you can lead a horse to water, but you can’t make it drink.”

-This expression (or at least, the idea of it) is said to go back to at least the 12th century.
-It was written in a book called Old English Homilies, 1175:
+So how old is this proverb?
+This phrase (well, the idea of it anyways) is thought to go back to the 12th century.
+It’s said to have made an appearance in a book called Old English Homilies, 1175:

-[Who can give water to the horse that will not drink of its own accord?]
+1. “Who can give water to the horse that will not drink of its own accord?”

-[Who is he that may water the horse and not drink himself?]”
+2. “Who is he that may water the horse and not drink himself?”

-Anyways, this proverb most certainly goes back to the 16th century.
-It’s used in a book at that time by John Heywood called A Dialogue Conteinyng The Nomber in effect of all the Prouerbes in the English Tongue, 1546:
+Anyway, the phrase definitely dates back to the 16th century.
+It appears in a book during that time by John Heywood called A Dialogue Conteinyng The Nomber in effect of all the Prouerbes in the English Tongue, 1546:

 “A man may well bryng a horse to the water, but he can not make hym drynke without he will.”

-But despite all of this help, John’s eating habits did not change.
+Despite his friend’s help, John’s eating habits stayed the same.
 Thus, as the saying goes, you can lead a horse to water, but you can’t make it drink.